 Professor Gordon Murray CBE

 PROTOTYPING AND BUILD

-The GVT has spent around £3 million bringing the OX to the working prototype stage and it is now seeking active partnerships to take the project through to a production-ready status.
+The GVT has spent over £3 million bringing the OX to the working prototype stage and it is now seeking active partnerships to take the project through to a production-ready status.

 Extensive component selection, benchmarking and testing and was undertaken by the GVT’s partners to ensure that OX will cope with all of the environments that it is likely to be put to work in.

-The prototyping stage of the OX development has seen three versions built: XP1, XP2 and XP3.
-The latest prototype showcases the evolution of design and the engineering effort that has been put into making OX a truly ground-breaking vehicle.
+The prototyping stage of the OX development has seen four versions built: XP1, XP2, XP3 and XP4.
+The latest prototype showcases the evolution of design and the engineering effort that has been put into making the OX a truly ground-breaking vehicle.

 A full testing programme has been successfully undertaken throughout the development of the OX, including rigorous durability and reliability trials at the renowned Millbrook Proving Ground in Bedfordshire, UK and at the IDIADA Test Facility in Catalonia, Spain.